CURRICULUM

 Conflict management is a fundamental communication process very common in health care situations.
 This course examines how people experience and manage disagreements within health contexts.
 We will learn about health communication and conflict within interpersonal, group, and organizational situations.
 Topics include conflict styles, communication strategies, bargaining and negotiating, group decision-making, organizational leadership, and third-party intervention.

-This course will be offered Spring 2022 (March 30-April 26).
+This course will be offered Spring 2026 (April 1-April 28).

 Cultural Considerations in Healthcare (2 credits)